dask/dask/docs/source/configuration.rst

 credentials for security, or any of several other options that arise in production.

+Configuration is specified in one of the following ways:

+1. YAML files in ``~/.config/dask/`` or ``/etc/dask/``
+2. Environment variables like ``DASK_WORK_STEALING=True``
+3. Default settings within sub-libraries

-Configuration is usually specified either with YAML files in specific directories, like ``~/.config/dask/*.yaml``, or with environment variables like ``DASK_WORK_STEALING=true``.
-This combination makes it easy to specify configuration in a variety of settings.
+This combination makes it easy to specify configuration in a variety of settings ranging from personal workstations, to IT-mandated configuration, to docker images.

 Access Configuration